secrakib/Bengali_Malicious_Memes/README.md

 - **Splits:** 70% train / 15% validation / 15% test
 - **Text Extraction:** OCR (Gemini API) with manual correction

-The dataset will be publicly available in this repository under [dataset/](dataset/) directory upon publication.
+The dataset, Annotation Guideline, Data Source and End-to-End Pipeline will be publicly available in this repository upon publication.

 ---
 ## Models and Fusion Strategies